ivanstambuk/ivanstambuk.github.io/_posts/2020-05-20-manually-validating-azure-ad-microsoft-identity-platform-JWT-access-tokens-in-ASP.NET.markdown

 }
 {% endhighlight %}

-If the required header is present, the next step should be an inspection of whether the header is in the proper format, i.e having an appropriate prefix such as `Bearer` or `APIKEY`.
-The appropriate JWT/API key should be extracted and eventually, after a successfull validation, mapped to set of options that identify the user and provide an authoriazion context, to be used later in the request pipeline.
+If the required header is present, the next step should be an inspection of whether the header is in the proper format, i.e. having an appropriate prefix such as `Bearer` or `APIKEY`.
+The appropriate JWT/API key should be extracted and eventually, after a successful validation, mapped to set of options that identify the user and provide an authorization context, to be used later in the request pipeline.

 JWT token should be parsed manually and analyzed before invoking the validator.
 For example, In case of multiple issuers/audiences, it is advisable to do a manual check whether the issued JWT conforms to the required issuer origin policy.
 For example, if we have separate AD directories for development and production, tokens issued for the development environment should fail validation if used on the production environment, and vice versa.
 Sometimes however hosts are only available in production environments, and in such cases audiences should be valid in both environment.
 Such policies can be hard-coded because they are not changed frequently.
 An example implementation would be as follows: